 The priority of crates.io is to distribute crates with minimum fuss, never fail, and provide additional information like statistics when feasible.
 Its priority is not to judge/rate crates, provide community features like feedback or reviews, get in an arms race with abusers, or take sides in community schisms.
 The priority of this site is to collect, analyze and provide useful information.
 This includes (defensible, data-backed, but still subjective) opinions or summaries, so that crates.io doesn't have to.

 More specifically, hopefully all the raw data presented here is correct.
 Part of the goal is to let you dig as deep down the rabbit-hole of trust as you want to, and follow the chain of conclusions all the way to the source.
 This is time-consuming to do by hand, so this tries to make it easier.
 There is analysis done on crates that tries to produce a helpful opinion that lets you make a useful judgement call, and this should be presented in a way that makes it clear what is fact and what is inference.

 That said, the First Law Of Computing still stands: Garbage in, garbage out.
-There's a million tiny flaws in the raw data and fixing them is Hard.
+There's a million tiny flaws in the raw data that goes into this, and fixing them is Hard.
 Nothing is going to be perfect, so let the reader beware.

 The goal is to have all analyses run once per day.
 Given the number of crates and the amount of computing power available this may or may not be practical.
-Each page has a datestamp on it though, so you know how up to date it is.
+Each page has a datestamp on it though, so you know at least how up to date it MIGHT be.